pi-star-2025/pi_star/mountain_breath.md

 ## Mountain Breath / Pyramid Breath

 Mountains, bc of their shape and oxygen qualities, become super-strong nested trees.
-This even effects the patterns encoded into the rock.
+This even affects the patterns encoded into the rock.

 Our noses are like mountains, using the intelligence of many trees over many generations, to create a greater sense of "soul" that envelops your experience of being you.